My Own Worst Enemy (song): In popular culture

 "My Own Worst Enemy" is heard in the 2000 film Ready to Rumble and 2012 film American Reunion, although the song does not appear on the original soundtracks of either movie.
 It was featured on Parks and Recreation, with some of the show's characters playing the song on Rock Band 2.
 "My Own Worst Enemy" was used in the 2016 action comedy Central Intelligence, and the PEN15 episode "First Day".
+On a season 4 episode of Superstore, "My Own Worst Enemy" was used for a musical interlude segment, where a floor worker walks past a 'We Can Do It' poster featuring Dina, the assistant manager.
 The song became popular among fans of the Detroit Red Wings hockey team during games at the Joe Louis Arena.
 During penalty face-offs, it would play before cutting off at the chorus, to which the fans would sing the rest of the chorus.
 On a 2018 episode of The Tonight Show, host Jimmy Fallon sings a deep-voiced version with members of The Gentlemen's Chorus.

 In 2022, the song became the theme song to the talk radio program The Clay Travis and Buck Sexton Show.
 In 2023, the song was covered by a fictional band in an episode of The Summer I Turned Pretty.